home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 <div class='note'>

-The steps below do not apply to Home Assistant Core installations, for those types of installations, [see here](/docs/configuration/).
+The steps below do not apply to Home Assistant Core & container installations, for those types of installations, [see here](/docs/configuration/).

 </div>